PhiTux/schoco/README.md

-> 🛠️️ This project is close to alpha-testing (April 2023) and under heavy development!
+> 🛠️️ This project is close to alpha-testing (May 2023) and under heavy development!
 It's planned to have it 'finished' by ~September 2023

 # Chapters
 - [What is schoco? {🍫}](#what-is-schoco-)